Flavour mixing transport theory and resonant leptogenesis: Non-equilibrium distribution functions

 Here $P_{\evec{k}h}$ and $P_{\evec{k}i}^s$ are the helicity and energy projection matrices defined in equation~\cref{eq:projector-def} and are labelled by helicity $h = \pm1$, neutrino flavour $i,j$ and the energy sign indices $s,s' = \pm1$.
 These matrices obviously satisfy the completeness relations $P_{\evec{k}{+}} + P_{\evec{k}{-}} = P_{\evec{k}i}^{+} + P_{\evec{k}i}^{-} = \idmat$ and it is easy to show that they also satisfy the idempotence and orthogonality relations $P_{\evec{k}h} P_{\evec{k}h'} = \delta_{hh'} P_{\evec{k}h}$ and $P_{\evec{k}i}^s P_{\evec{k}i}^{s'} = \delta_{ss'} P_{\evec{k}i}^s$.
 It can also be shown that for any given $\evec{k},i,j$, the four different matrices $P_{\evec{k}i}^s \gamma^0 P_{\evec{k}j}^{s'}$ (with $s,s' = \pm1$) span the same set as $\{\idmat, \gamma^0, \evec{\gamma} \cdot \Uevec{k}, \evec{\alpha} \cdot \Uevec{k}\}$ which commute with the helicity operator $\hat{h}_{\evec{k}}$.
 Thus the eight matrices $P_{\evec{k}h}^{} P_{\evec{k}i}^s \gamma^0 P_{\evec{k}j}^{s'}$ (with $h, s, s' = \pm1$) in equation~\cref{eq:local-correlator-parametrisation} can be used as a basis for the entire homogeneous and isotropic Dirac subalgebra.

-The normalisation factors $N_{\evec{k}hij}^{ss'}$ can be chosen freely in~\cref{eq:local-correlator-parametrisation}.
+The normalisation factors $N_{\evec{k}hij}^{ss'}$, which in part define the perturbations $\delta f_{\evec{k}hij}^{ss'}$, can be chosen freely in~\cref{eq:local-correlator-parametrisation}.
 The choice which gives the most symmetric relations between the phase space distribution functions and the correlation function as well as between the different distribution function components, and leads to simplest source terms in the evolution equations is \footnote{In the massless limit~\cref{eq:local-correlator-normalisation} becomes singular.
 This is a technical problem similar to the one encountered with massless spinors, and it can be avoided by using a different normalisation.
 Alternatively one can use~\cref{eq:local-correlator-normalisation} with finite masses, and take the limit $m_i \to 0$ at the end of the calculation when needed.}

 With this choice the phase space distributions are also correctly normalised in the thermal limit.
 Note that despite the fact that the definition~\cref{eq:local-correlator-normalisation} involves the helicity projector, $N_{\evec{k}hij}^{ss'}$ does not depend on helicity.
 It is also symmetric in the energy and flavour indices.
 We can invert the parametrisation~\cref{eq:local-correlator-parametrisation} to express the phase space distribution functions in terms of the matrix form of the correlation function.
 Using~\cref{eq:local-correlator-normalisation} this relation reads simply